kubos/kubos/docs/obc-docs/mbm2/installing-linux-mbm2.rst

 Pre-Requisites
 --------------

-1. Obtain an SD card that is at least 4GB.
+1. Obtain a microSD card that is at least 4GB.

 .. note::